 The second next-generation platform strategy is the 'Media Platform.'
 While continuing its wireless media competitiveness that maximizes customers' ease of use, SK Telecom seeks to provide an media platform that offers a seamless integrated experience.
 The Media Platform provides customized content and a viewing experience optimized to the individual based on customer analysis that allows the enjoyment of desired content anytime and anywhere.
-SK Telebeyond the subscriber base.
-Going forward, the com seeks to establish itself as a global media company will expand the number of subscribers provider by securing multi-channels including as well as services that provide direct value to cable IPTV, cable and wireless OTT as well as customers' lives, and has a goal of securing ap-evolving into a total media platform that sheds the constraints of time and space.
+SK Telecom seeks to establish itself as a global media provider by securing multi-channels including wired IPTV and wireless OTT as well as evolving into a total media platform that sheds the constraints of time and space.

-- 1. The T kids phone that can be used without regard to the parents' mobile carrier. - 2.
+- 1. The T kids phone that can be used without regard to the - 2.
 The T Care Service for the safety of individuals with Alzheimer's Disease who are vulnerable to the risk of becoming missing.